yaya2devops/bachelor-guide/docs/contributions.md

 Furthermore, do you have something quick to share?
 Fill out this [form](https://forms.zohopublic.com/isticbc/form/Resources/formperma/1-4w1KAlQUkKxzvRsc2V688moUg8Ki1yM7fQVmrZpuQ?fbclid=IwAR1FDnq3LGfBSceGha03cWRwXUorw1WSEr_uuH7_egYI33ePVNUCJ0ylLJQ).
 ![Banner](images/latest1.png)

+# Summary, You can contribute using one of these options
+- Direct Email;
+- GitHub Pull request;
+- Fill the form and upload the requirements;

 ### Why are we doing this?
 I believe knowledge should be accessible to everyone.